mikeshulman/narya/README.md

 ## Compilation

-Narya requires OCaml version 5.1.0 and the libraries [Bwd](https://github.com/redprl/ocaml-bwd), [Asai](https://redprl.org/asai/asai/), [Yuujinchou](https://redprl.org/yuujinchou/yuujinchou/), and [Fmlib_parse](https://hbr.github.io/fmlib/odoc/fmlib_parse/index.html).
+Narya requires OCaml version 5.1.0 and the libraries [Bwd](https://github.com/redprl/ocaml-bwd), [Algaeff](https://redprl.org/algaeff/algaeff/Algaeff/index.html), [Asai](https://redprl.org/asai/asai/), [Yuujinchou](https://redprl.org/yuujinchou/yuujinchou/), and [Fmlib_parse](https://hbr.github.io/fmlib/odoc/fmlib_parse/index.html).
 Currently it uses unreleased features of the latter three libraries, so they need to be compiled from source.
 For that you may also need to install some prerequisite packages from opam; it should be clear what those are when the builds fail.

 ```
 opam switch create 5.1.0
-opam install bwd
+opam install bwd algaeff

 git clone git@github.com:RedPRL/asai.git
 cd asai